Convert Potato from Grams to Whole Potatoes

 Potato converter

-Use the tool below to convert potato from Grams to Whole items.
+Use the tool below to convert potato from Grams to Whole Potatoes.

 Potatoes range enormously in size: a small new potato can be 140 g while a large baker tops 370 g.
 Choosing the right size below stops you over- or under-buying for a mash or roast.